madosh/MCP-ITSM/README.md

 A comprehensive platform for integrating with various IT Service Management (ITSM) systems through a unified API.
 This repository contains the backend API, client application, monitoring setup, and documentation.

+## Project Overview

+The ITSM Integration Platform is a comprehensive solution designed to unify access to diverse IT Service Management systems through a single, standardized API.
+It solves the common challenge organizations face when working with multiple ITSM tools (like Jira, ServiceNow, and Zendesk) by providing a centralized interface that handles authentication, request routing, response normalization, and health monitoring across all integrated systems.
+The platform features a React-based client application with role-based access control, a robust Node.js/Express backend with MongoDB for persistence, and a complete monitoring stack using Prometheus and Grafana to ensure reliability and performance.

+At its core, the platform implements a modular architecture where the Integration Management Module acts as a bridge between client applications and various ITSM systems, abstracting away the complexity of dealing with different APIs and authentication methods.
+The system provides comprehensive health monitoring of all integrations, allowing organizations to quickly identify and resolve connectivity issues.
+The platform supports multiple authentication mechanisms, includes detailed documentation, and features an intuitive dashboard that provides real-time visibility into integration status.
+This enables teams to manage their service management workflows more efficiently while reducing the technical overhead of maintaining multiple direct integrations with various ITSM providers.

 ## Table of Contents

 - [Overview](#overview)